pgruetter/sdl-docs/docs/getting-started/part-1/get-airports.md

 only if all previous phases have been passed successfully, execution is started.

 When running SDL, you can clearly find "prepare", "init" and "exec" steps for every Action in the logs.

+See [this page](/docs/reference/executionPhases) for a detailed description on the execution phases of SDL.

 Now is a good time to fix both errors in your configuration file and execute the action again.